 There’s more!
 Markus Finkbeiner recently added to his growing collection of wind instruments.
 Yet more.
 We’ve heard Erin and Eric Chetwynd delight us with their fiddle playing (Yes, it’s okay to call violins fiddles!), but now Erin is working on her ukulele skills too.
 How do I know?
 She attends monthly uke jams conducted by my husband, Jim Webster.

 Then, of course, we have our wonderful Allan Mueller on two sets of keyboards—piano and organ.
-Dudley Moses (and his soaring tenor voice) Alana Limber, Madeline McTague, and Steve Granger—together with Erin and Eric– are the Ensemble’s singing loyalists who show up early on Sunday to practice and then lead our congregational singing as well as sharing special music from time to time.
+Dudley Moses (and his soaring tenor voice) Alana Limber and Madeline McTague—together with Erin and Eric– are the Ensemble’s singing loyalists who show up early on Sunday to practice and then lead our congregational singing as well as sharing special music from time to time.

 Music is one of the ways we can connect with what is within us and sometimes left unspoken.
 Music can lead us over the bridge between our past and our present.
 And music is a way of “knock, knock, knockin’ on heaven’s door” as Bob Dylan once wrote.